Col.

 as a part time reporter at the New London 'The Day' newspaper (which

-with The Boston Post, The Hartford Courant, The Hartford Post, The
+worked with The Boston Post, The Hartford Courant, The Hartford

-Hartford Times, and The Providence Journal as well as having his stories/reports
+Post, The Hartford Times, and The Providence Journal as well as

 CONDE